arustyt/wled-tools/doc/env_definition_files.md

     stop: 439
 ```

-Usage of segments definitions is accomplished by using the wled-tools specific element,
+Usage of segments definitions is done by using the wled-tools specific element,
 ```
-seg_name: segment_name
+seg_name: <segment name>
 ```
 instead of the WLED "n", "start", and "stop"